robertdfrench/revolving-doors/README.md

 ##### illumos
 Of course, to play with doors, you will need access to illumos!
 I recommend installing [OpenIndiana](appendices/OpenIndiana) on a VM on your workstation.
+Or, if you are an AWS customer, you might find it easier to launch an [OmniOS](appendices/OmniOS-AWS) instance in your AWS account.

 ### Sources
 I am writing this because there seems to be so little about doors on the